Skip to main content

 • Jumping to a particular section

-• Easily referring back to a section when reviewing or studying
+• Easily referring back to sections when reviewing or studying

 For Writers

-When writers use real, structural headings (instead of just bolded or enlarged text), they can:
+When writers use real, structural headings (rather than just bolded or enlarged text), they can:

-• Save time on organizing content before and while writing
+• Save time organizing content before and during writing

 • Generate a Table of Contents and an interactive outline in Word